DaMexicanJustice/frantic_midnight/exam/README.md

 ### How To Run

-**Make sure the image files you want to test are located in the same directory as the programs. **
+**Make sure the image files you want to test are located in the same directory as the programs **

 **Make sure you type in the terminal: `workon course`**